-For his compositions, Ackah draws inspiration from African sculptures and masks.
-The stylistic artistic reference to Picasso and his work is deliberately chosen, whereby Picasso's source of inspiration also leads back to African culture.
-Ackah himself describes his relationship to it as a mystery:
+At first glance, the artist's work reveals his deep roots in the visual cultures of Africa.
+Ackah's compositions are inspired by African sculptures and masks.
+The stylistic reference to Picasso and his work is deliberate, since Picasso's source of inspiration also goes back to African culture.
+Ackah himself describes his relationship to the mask as a mystery:

-"What I see in African sculptures is beauty, a challenge, a complete story, a great mystery that I try to solve through my work with lines, brushstrokes and also with colour."
+"I see in African sculpture a beauty, a challenge, a whole history, a great mystery that I try to solve through my work with lines, brushstrokes and also with color."
 (Ackah, 2021)